-To learn a language, whether it’s going to be German, Portuguese, Italian or Spanish, theory is important!
+To learn a language, whether it’s German, Portuguese, Italian or Spanish, theory is important!
 Indeed, without the basics, it will be difficult for you to progress.

 Did you know ?
-Castilian is the most studied language in the world and spoken by 400 million people across the blue planet, especially in South America.
+Castilian is the most studied language in the world and is spoken by around 440 million people across the blue planet, especially in South America.
 So it’s up to you to get started!

 Let’s start with some classic books that will give you the basics of the Spanish alphabet, grammar, spelling, conjugation and vocabulary.
 This will help you prepare for a language course, perfect your accent or learn to pronounce complicated words correctly!

 The author, Francisco Javier Anton Martinez, proposes a solid and effective method, which is based on: